 Participating students learn skills and gain valuable experience that will

 enhance their graduate school and job qualifications.
-Many positions are for
+Most positions are for

 volunteers, some are paid.

-INFO SESSIONS: The Maryland Center for Undergraduate Research will soon
+The Maryland Center for Undergraduate Research has scheduled numerous

-announce early-semester information sessions to assist students who want to
+early-semester information sessions to assist students who want to use the

-use the MSR bulletin board to identify suitable research opportunities, and
+MSR bulletin board to identify suitable research opportunities, and also to

-also to provide advice about additional ways to pursue research
+provide advice about additional ways to pursue research opportunities.
+RSVP

 ELIGIBILITY: Any student in good academic standing may apply directly for any